 The assessed level of risk for this verification dictates the degree of rigor planned for the verification procedures described in the accompanying Sampling Plan.
 Our established verification procedures ensure a thorough treatment of any risk identified, including determination of magnitude and sensitivity of that risk, during the assessment process.
-A qualitative risk assessment was completed based on observations made by reviewing and assessing accompanying documentation, as well as assessing available information such as the Q1-Q3 2018 preliminary CO2 emissions data from Entergy (received in December 2018), and reviewing some other supporting documents.
+A qualitative risk assessment was completed based on observations made by reviewing and assessing accompanying documentation, as well as assessing available information such as the Q1-Q3 2020 preliminary CO2 emissions data for Entergy (obtained from the EPA CAM AMPD database in November 2020), and reviewing some other supporting documents.

-The inherent risk in Entergy's corporate-wide 2018 GHG Assertion emanates from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas, oil and coal plants used in the process, and a smaller amount of controllable power purchases occurring throughout the year.
+The inherent risk in Entergy's corporate-wide 2020 GHG Assertion emanates from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas, oil and coal plants used in the process, and a smaller amount of controllable power purchases occurring throughout the year.
 Entergy Corporation is an integrated energy company engaged primarily in electric power production and retail distribution operations.
-Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, including nearly 9,000 megawatts of nuclear power, making it one of the nation's leading nuclear generators.
+Entergy owns and operates power plants with approximately 30,000 megawatts of electric generating capacity, including nearly 9,000 megawatts of nuclear power.

-For the large CEMS-equipped, fossil generation units, because there are so many of them in Entergy's system (~45 units with significant operations in 2018, i.e., each contributing >0.5-1% of fossil generation direct CO2 emissions in 2018, with that entire group collectively contributing ~98% of Entergy's power generation GHG emissions), there would have to be multiple, long duration control failures to create errors which could lead to a material misstatement of Entergy's entity-wide, corporate GHG inventory.
-(Note: For example, in the 2010 case of two highly unusual CEM system failures, which each went undetected for several months, while they affected 2010 GHG emissions of each unit by 5-10%, their collective total impact on Entergy's overall 2010 corporate GHG inventory was less than 1%.)
+There are numerous large, CEMS-equipped, fossil generation units within Entergy's system (~52 units with significant operations in 2020; i.e., each contributing >0.5-1% of fossil generation direct $CO_2$ emissions in 2020, with that entire group collectively contributing ~99% of Entergy's power generation GHG emissions).
+Given the numbers and size of that fleet, there would have to be multiple, long duration control failures to create errors which could lead to a material misstatement of Entergy's entity-wide corporate GHG inventory, under this limited level of assurance GHG inventory verification project.
+(Note: For example, in the 2010 case of two, highly unusual CEM system failures, which each went undetected for several months: while they affected 2010 annual GHG emissions of each unit by 5-10%, their collective total impact on Entergy's overall 2010 corporate GHG inventory was still less than 1%.)

-Due to these reasons, in particular the sheer magnitude of Entergy's overall GHG emissions footprint, and the rigorous EPA regulatory compliance requirements for utility boiler CEMS and associated reporting systems, the inherent risk to Entergy's 2018 GHG emissions inventory has been assessed to be low.
+Due to these reasons, in particular the sheer magnitude of Entergy's overall GHG emissions footprint, and the rigorous EPA regulatory compliance requirements for utility boiler CEMS and associated reporting systems, the inherent risk to Entergy's 2020 GHG emissions inventory has been assessed to be low.

-Control risk relates to the likelihood that a material misstatement in the 2018 GHG Assertion will not be prevented or detected by Entergy's internal control and data management systems.
-Control risks are assessed primarily by reviewing data controls and management systems for large fossil generating units and controllable purchased power, both comprising in aggregate approximately 96% of total company-wide GHG emissions as noted in the 2017 GHG Assertion.
+Control risk relates to the likelihood that a material misstatement in the 2020 GHG Assertion will not be prevented or detected by Entergy's internal control and data management systems.
+Control risks are assessed primarily by reviewing data controls and management systems for large fossil generating units and controllable purchased power, both comprising in aggregate over 97% of total company-wide GHG emissions as noted in the 2020 GHG Assertion.
 This percentage has remained largely the same over the last few years.
-The largest control risk in relation to the 2018 GHG Assertion is likely to be the manual transcription method in which the inventory is prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel workbook).
-This is true for all emissions sources including the largest ones, namely stationary combustion and controllable purchased power.
+The largest control risk in relation to the 2020 GHG Assertion is likely to be the manual transcription method in which the inventory is prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel workbook).
+This is true for all emissions sources, including the largest ones: namely, stationary combustion and controllable purchased power.
 For purchased power, a number of data systems (such as TRADES) feed into Entergy's accounting system.